Nahidzeinali-web/1-Agentic-AI-Course/README.md

 ## ⚙️ Why This Matters

-With `dataclass`, you have to manually validate types or write extra checks.
+With `dataclass`, you have to validate types or write extra checks manually.
 Pydantic makes it:

 - ✅ **Safe**: Validates fields automatically
 - ✅ **Clear**: Provides great error reporting